 Superior Constrictor Muscle

-The superior constrictor muscle of the pharynx originates from the posteromedial border of the pterygoid plate to the apex of the hamulus, as well as from the pterygomandibular fascia.
+The superior constrictor muscle of the pharynx originates from the pterygoid hamulus, the pterygomandibular raphe, as well as the posterior end of mylohyoid line of mandible.
 The superior fibers attach to the pharyngeal tubercle of the basilar part of the occiput of the skull, by way of the pharyngeal raphe.
 The inferior fibers blend with the middle constrictors to the level of the vocal folds.

 Salpingopharyngeus originates from the inferomedial apex of the cartilaginous part of the pharyngotympanic tube.
 The muscle then courses inferoposteriorly to merge with palatopharyngeus in the submucosa, giving rise to the salpingopharyngeal fold (the anterior border of the fossa of Rosenmüller).